Kristianstad/qdp2/README.md

 # qdp2
 QGIS detaljplan.
-Database and project to work with Detlajplan in QGIS.
+Database and project to work with Detaljplan in QGIS.